• Skip to main content

 FacebookTweetPin

 This simple spaghetti seasoning recipe comes together super quickly and helps to enhance the flavors of spaghetti sauce.
 And you likely have all of the spaghetti sauce seasoning spices in your pantry right now!
+This homemade spice blend is not only great for seasoning pasta sauce, but it also makes a tasty dry rub for chicken!

 Jump to Recipe Print Recipe